madisongill/MICB475_25W1_Team1/Team_Meetings/Feb_10.md

 ## Meeting Agenda

-### Research Question: Are there differences in gut microbiome composition between female and male gut microbiome in MS patients?
+### Research Question: Are there differences in gut microbiome composition between female and male MS patients?

 #### Disease distribution
 * The distribution for men and women small for PPMS and SPMS